tfroitzheim/project-systemic-activation/README.md

 - bustools v0.44.1 — used for quantification

-- R v4.4.1
+- R v4.4.1 - see ./bin/session_info.txt for package list

-- Seurat v5.0.1 — used for downstream single-cell analysis and visualization

 ---